Flu Shot 2019

 IV Therapy for Flu

-The Holistic Healing Heart Center offers a variety of IV Vitamin Therapy treatments, many of which are formulated to help the body resist and beat cold and flu.
+Dr. Cynthia offers a variety of IV Vitamin Therapy treatments, many of which are formulated to help the body resist and beat cold and flu.
 Actual absorption of nutrients by oral intake is inefficient: 40% of the vitamins and minerals we eat are taken in by our bodies.
 The rest is excreted, in one form or another.
 However, intravenous (IV) treatments deliver high amounts of vitamins, minerals, and amino acids directly into the bloodstream via IV fluid, which provides substantial nourishment to your body on a cellular level.
 Dr. Cynthia’s IV Vitamin Therapy is an accessible way of boosting patients’ immune systems and overall health.
 The Hydrogen Peroxide Cocktail includes antioxidant, antibiotic, and antiviral properties.
 The Classic Myers Cocktail IV Drip is a general wellness formula, boosting energy and immunity with a potent mix of vital nutrients.
 However, the cocktail most recommended for the onset of influenza season is the Super Immunity Cocktail, a significant dose of Vitamin C, super B complexes, calcium gluconate, magnesium, selenium, and taurine.
 IV therapy’s fast, effective delivery method frontloads nutrients to head off illness before it can take hold in the body, avoiding costly trips to the doctor or even the hospital.
 Not only are you saving yourself from sickness and saving time, you’re saving money.

-IV Therapy Burbank/IV Therapy Valencia
+Flu IV Therapy Burbank / IV Therapy Valencia

 A common use of IV therapy is as a method of sustaining good health.
 With that being said, it is also bent to treat chronic illness such as Lyme disease, chronic fatigue, and more, offering anti-nausea, anti-inflammatory, and other effects.
 However, IV fluid flu relief is a highly popular use during flu season, especially among those who can’t receive flu vaccines for medical or other reasons.
-One of the advantages of IV therapy is that it can be administered in the home.
-The various debilitating effects of flu make it hard to leave the house, and doing so can expose others to your infection and further exacerbate the situation.

-Since 2003, Dr. Cynthia Thaik MD has been providing holistic healthcare to the residents of the greater Los Angeles area, from Santa Clarita to Burbank.
+Since 2003, Dr. Cynthia Thaik MD. has been providing holistic healthcare to the residents of the greater Los Angeles area, from Santa Clarita to Burbank.
 Her lifelong dedication to the medical profession, including unique childhood experiences of medical practice, have given her a thorough appreciation for the value of self-directed healing.
 Now, she is proud to provide a service combining the best elements of modern and traditional medicine.
 Whether it’s as simple as administering a flu shot, or complex as diagnostic cardiovascular testing, Dr. Cynthia and her team work hard to deliver considerate, friendly, and above all, respectful care.